poweradmin/poweradmin/DONORS.md

-# Donors to the Poweradmin project
+# Financial Support and Donations

 As the sole maintainer of Poweradmin, a non-profit project, I work alongside our amazing community of voluntary [contributors](https://github.com/poweradmin/poweradmin/graphs/contributors).
-I am deeply grateful for all the generous donations I receive from individuals, organizations, and businesses.
-These donations help me keep the project running and continue its development.
-Every contribution not only supports the project financially but also encourages me by showing that people believe in what I'm building.
+I am deeply grateful for both individual donations and financial support from organizations.
+While personal donations help maintain the project, companies often provide financial support for implementing new features or fixing specific issues.
+This combined support enables continuous development and improvement of the project.

 If your name is missing from the lists below, please [contact me](https://github.com/edmondas).

-## Organizations
+## Organizations Supporting Development

 * HLkomm Telekommunikations GmbH
 * IRAM (Institut de Radioastronomie Millimétrique)

-## Individuals
+## Individual Donors

 * Stefano Rizzetto
 * Asher Manangan